Phantom8015/QuickDraw-but-worse/README.md

 ## How to start

+1. Click the green "Code" button.
+2. Click "Download ZIP"
+3. Extract the zip folder.
-1. Open your terminal or command prompt and navigate to the directory where you have saved the Python file (`cd 'directory'`).
+4. Then open your terminal or command prompt and navigate to the directory where you have downloaded this repo.
-2. Now that you're in the directory, do the command `pip install -r requirements.txt` to install dependencies.
+5. Now that you're in the directory, do the command `pip install -r requirements.txt` to install dependencies.
-3. Finally, type `python main.py` in your terminal or command prompt and press Enter.
+6. Finally, type `python main.py` in your terminal or command prompt and press Enter.

 That's it!
 Enjoy!